The Octobass: Sub-Woofers Before Speakers

 Octobass antonio-dattis

-The Octobass is a massive musical instrument that you certainly couldn’t fit in a mini.
-It’s shaped like a cello but it’s almost twice the size and, consequently the tone is twice as deep.
+The Octobass is a huge musical instrument.
+It’s shaped like a cello but it’s almost twice the size and, consequently, the tone is twice as deep.

 The lowest string is tuned a full octave below the lowest C on a piano.
-Basically, elephant talk.
-It was first produced around 1850 by Jean-Baptiste Vuillaume who was a prolific luthier of the time (someone who makes and mends stringed instruments, if you were wondering); he made more than 3,000 instruments in all.
+It was first produced around 1850 by Jean-Baptiste Vuillaume who was a prolific luthier of the time.
+He made more than 3,000 instruments in all.

 The biggest of Vuillaume’s creations was the Octobass.
 This monster was never manufactured to any great extent because it was pretty difficult to play, often needing two people: one to bow, one to finger.
 More modern octobasses were set up with levers that allowed you to play notes without dislocating your shoulders.